Agniva2006/Face-Detection-Deep-Learning-Model/README.md

 ## 📌 Task Objective:

-> *Given a test face image (real or distorted), match it against its correct person folder.*
+> *Given a test face image (real or distorted), match it against its correct person folder..*

 ### Success Criteria:

 * ✅ If the test image (or distorted version) *matches any image inside its true person folder* → *Label = 1 (Correct Match)*
 * ❌ If it does *not match any image from its true folder* → *Label = 0 (Non-Match)*
+*At the end we give an image called mbappe.png for testing and it works*
 ---

 ## 📌 Dataset Structure: